-On August 23, 2022, we entered into a securities purchase agreement (the "Securities Purchase Agreement") with several accredited investors, including Stavros Vizirgianakis and his brother, pursuant to which we agreed to issue an aggregate of 20,305,429 shares (the "Shares") of our common stock and warrants (the "Warrants") to purchase up to an aggregate of 5,076,358 shares of our common stock in a private placement (the "Private Placement"), at a per unit (each unit consisting of one Share and a Warrant to purchase 0.25 of a Share) purchase price of \$0.48, which represents a 2.5% discount to the 10-day volume-weighted average price of our common stock ending August 19, 2022.
-The closing of the Private Placement is structured to occur in two tranches in order to comply with the continued listing requirements of the NYSE American, which require stockholder approval of the sale, issuance, or potential issuance by listed companies of common stock (or securities convertible into common stock) at a price less than the greater of book or market value which equals 20% or more of outstanding common stock prior to the transaction.
+On August 23, 2022, we entered into a securities purchase agreement (the "Securities Purchase Agreement") with several accredited investors, including Stavros Vizirgianakis, his brother, and Jonn Beeson, who invested through The Platinum Legacy Trust, dated February 24, 2017, of which Jonn Beeson serves as Trustee, pursuant to which we agreed to issue an aggregate of 20,305,429 shares of our common stock and warrants to purchase up to an aggregate of 5,076,358 shares of our common stock in a private placement (the "Private Placement"), at a per unit (each unit consisting of one share and a warrant to purchase 0.25 of a share) purchase price of \$0.48, which represented a 2.5% discount to the 10-day volume-weighted average price of our common stock ending August 19, 2022.
+The closing of the Private Placement was structured to occur in two tranches in order to comply with the continued listing requirements of the NYSE American, which requires stockholder approval of the sale, issuance, or potential issuance by listed companies of common stock (or securities convertible into common stock) at a price less than the greater of book or market value which equals 20% or more of outstanding common stock prior to the transaction.

 On August 25, 2022, we closed the first tranche of the Private Placement (the "First Closing").
-At the First Closing, for an aggregate purchase price of approximately \$6.75 million, we sold 14,060,315 Shares and Warrants to purchase up to an aggregate of 3,515,079 shares of our common stock, including 3,515,079 Shares and Warrants to purchase up to an aggregate of 878,770 shares of our common stock that were issued to Stavros Vizirgianakis in exchange for approximately \$1.7 million and 3,515,077 Shares and Warrants to purchase up to an aggregate of 878,769 shares of our common stock that were issued to the brother of Stavros Vizirgianakis in exchange for approximately \$1.7 million.
+At the First Closing, we sold an aggregate of 14,060,315 shares and warrants to purchase an aggregate of 3,515,079 shares, for an aggregate purchase price of approximately \$6.75 million.
+Of these shares and warrants, we sold 3,515,079 shares and warrants to purchase 878,770 shares to Stavros Vizirgianakis in exchange for approximately \$1.7 million and sold 3,515,077 shares and warrants to purchase 878,769 shares to the brother of Stavros Vizirgianakis in exchange for approximately \$1.7 million.
+Additionally, we sold 703,016 shares and warrants to purchase 175,754 shares to The Platinum Legacy Trust, dated February 24, 2017, in exchange for approximately \$337.4 thousand.